4teapo/zed-luau/README.md

             // Additional arguments to pass to the language server.
 If you want to set exactly which
             // arguments are passed, use `lsp.luau-lsp.binary.path` & `lsp.luau-lsp.binary.args` instead.
             "args": []
           },
+          "plugin": {
+            // Whether or not Roblox Studio Plugin support should be enabled.
+If false, the
+            // extension will use the regular language server binary only, whereas if true, it will
+            // use, thereby starting an HTTP server, and potentially install 4teapo/luau-lsp-proxy
+            // as well.
+This is necessary for plugin support to be possible.
+            "enabled": false,
+            // The port number to connect the Roblox Studio Plugin to.
+            "port": 3667,
+            // The path to the luau-lsp-proxy binary you want to force the extension to use.
+If
+            // null, the extension tries to install it itself.
+            "proxy_path": null
+          },
           // Additional definition files to pass to the language server.
           // On Windows, the paths are interpreted as absolute if and only if they contain ':'.